The Catholic Daughters of the Americas is

 Young college women can become members of Campus Courts at some universities.

-“Catholic Daughters of the Americas strives to embrace the principle of faith working through love in the promotion of justice, equality, and the advancement of human rights and human dignity for all.”
+of justice, equality, and the advancement of human rights and human dignity for all.”

 Regular meetings of the local courts are held once a month, with a minimum of 10 meetings a year.